When you’re 10 months pregnant, your fetus reaches its final stage of development and you give birth.

 Shortness of breath, heartburn, and constipation usually improve when the fetus drops.
 But the position of the fetus lower in your pelvis causes frequent urination (peeing) and trouble holding urine (pee).

 Your cervix will begin to open — dilate — to prepare for delivery.
-This may happen a few weeks before delivery, or it might start when you go into labor.
+This may happen a few weeks before you give birth, or it might start when you go into labor.
 You may feel sharp pains in your vagina as your cervix dilates.

-After your newborn is delivered, the placenta and other tissues also come out of your body.
+After you give birth, the placenta and other tissues also come out of your body.
 This is called the afterbirth.